 To the Members of DSJ Communication Limited Report on the StandaloneFinancial Statements Opinion

 Management's Responsibility for the Standalone FinancialStatements

-The Company's Board of Directors is responsible for the mattersstated in section 134(5) of the Companies Act 2013 ("the Act") with respect tothe preparation of these standalone financial statements that give a true and fair view ofthe financial position financial performance and cash flows of theCompany in accordance with the accounting principles generally accepted in Indiaincluding the accounting Standards specified under Section 133 of the Act.
-Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguardingthe assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.
+The Company's Board of Directors is responsible for the mattersstated in section 134(5) of the Companies Act 2013 ("the Act") with respect tothe preparation of these standalone financial statements that give a true and fair view ofthe financial position financial performance changes in equity and cash flows of theCompany in accordance with the accounting principles generally accepted in Indiaincluding the accounting Standards specified under section 133 of the Act.
+Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.
 In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order2016 ("the Order") issued by the Central Government in terms of sub-section (11)of section 143 ofthe Act we give in the Annexure A a statement on the matters specified inparagraphs 3 and 4 of the order.
+1. As required by the Companies (Auditor's Report) Order2016 ("the Order") issued by the Central Government in terms of Section 143(11)of the Act we give in "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order

 2. As required by Section 143(3) of the Act we report that: